rogerhu/compsci_guides/The-Earliest-Moment-When-Everyone-Become-Friends.md

 > **Match** what this problem looks like to known categories of problems, e.g. Linked List or Dynamic Programming, and strategies or patterns in those categories.

-For XXX problems, we want to consider the following approaches:
+For graph problems, we want to consider the following approaches:

-* Algorithm: Yes/No and explanation on why this approach will or will not work.
+* Union Find: Let's use a union-find data structure.
+At the beginning we have a graph with N nodes but no edges.
+Then we loop through the events and if unite each node until the number of connected components reach to 1.
+Notice that each time two different connected components are united the number of connected components decreases by 1.

 ## 3: P-lan